Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   (preserving most methods of V3d_Light sub-classes to simplify porting).
 * Obsolete debugging functionality for drawing lights source has been removed from V3d_Light.
   Methods and constructors taking parameters for this drawing and not affecting light definition itself has been also removed.
-* Light constructors taking V3d_Viewer has been marked deprecated.
+* Light constructors taking V3d_Viewer have been marked deprecated.
   Application may call V3d_Viewer::AddLight() explicitly to register new light sources created by new constructors within V3d_Viewer, but this step is now optional.
 * The upper limit of 8 light sources has been removed.
 * Dedicated classes per light source type V3d_AmbientLight, V3d_DirectionalLight, V3d_PositionalLight and V3d_SpotLight have been preserved,